lukassojak/Smart-Irrigation-System/docs/overview/FEATURES_AND_CONFIG.md

 - **Automatic daily irrigation:** runs once per day at configurable time.
 - **Manual irrigation:** per-zone manual start with water amount can be triggered remotely in Web UI or locally via CLI.
 - **Mixed irrigation:** automatic irrigation can run concurrently with manual tasks if conditions allow.
-- **Flow monitoring:** automatically distributes irrigation when simultaneous zones would exceed the max flow rate.
+- **Flow control:** automatically distributes irrigation when simultaneous zones would exceed the max flow rate.

 **Irrigation modes:**
 - **Sequential mode:** zones irrigate one after another based on order in configuration.
 - **Concurrent mode:** multiple zones irrigate concurrently.
-- **Hybrid mode:** if *flow monitoring* is enabled, zones irrigate concurrently up to the max flow rate; remaining zones wait in a queue. **This mode ensures that the water pressure won't drop below acceptable levels** which would affect irrigation accuracy.
+- **Hybrid mode:** if *flow control* is enabled, zones irrigate concurrently up to the max flow rate; the zones are batched accordingly by pluggable `BatchStrategy`.

+> The flow control feature is not supported since v0.12, as the current batching strategy is single-batch only.
+Future releases will reintroduce this feature with advanced batching strategies.

+> Since v0.12 irrigation is executed using a dedicated modular pipeline:

+1. **AutoIrrigationService**
+   - periodically checks the scheduled time,
+   - requests automatic irrigation when conditions are met.

+2. **TaskPlanner + BatchStrategy**
+   - selects circuits that need irrigation today,
+   - groups them into batches according to strategy (currently single-batch),
+   - supports future sequential/concurrent/hybrid batching.

+3. **IrrigationExecutor**
+   - Starts irrigation based on planned batches,
+   - each circuit is executed in its own IRRIGATION worker thread.

+*Automatic and manual irrigation run entirely non-blocking, each in separate executor workers.*

 **Controller states:**
 | State | Description |